 The goals of therapy and coaching are best set by both client and therapist together, so that our agendas in working together can be clear and most effective.
 With these goals in mind, a treatment plan will be developed using the latest psychological information available for helping you.

-Disclosure Statements
+Legal & Ethical Statements

 The following statements are to provide you with information concerning therapy, as well as the legal and ethical issues related to services provided by licensed psychologists in California, and federal rules and regulations concerning you.

 TYPE OF THERAPY: Many different kinds of psychotherapy are available to the consumer today.
-Although it is difficult to present a comprehensive statement of my therapy style and theory within the confines of this disclosure statement, I want to share some fundamental ideas that we can discuss later if you wish.
+Although it is difficult to present a comprehensive statement of my therapy style and theory within the confines of this disclosure statement, I want to share some fundamental ideas that we can discuss any time you wish.

 Therapy is essentially a relationship between the client and the therapist.
 The client may be an individual, a couple or a family.
 The initial focus of the therapy is on understanding thoughts, emotions and life situations that concern the client.
 Therapy then offers the support, skills and directions that facilitate the client's desired changes.